My Oxford Year: Plot

 Jamie agrees to take Anna to the ball, where they meet his parents.
 Jamie's dad privately speaks with Anna, trying to get her to convince Jamie to return home for the best possible treatment.
 Jamie is still dismissive, and at the end of the night, he is weak and collapses at home.
-He is sent to hospital to recover and Anna sees Jamie's father outside, upset.
+He is sent to hospital to recover and Anna sees his upset father outside.

-For Anna's birthday, she drives Jamie's car to visit the stately home he grew up in, where she is surprised by her friends for her birthday celebration.
+For Anna's birthday, she drives Jamie's car to visit his stately home where he grew up.
+There, her friends surprise her for her birthday celebration.
 Jamie continues to avoid his father, who talks about a new drug.
 However, he does not want to spend the time he has left in a hospital.
-Jamie reveals to Anna that Eddie died at the stately home.
+Jamie reveals to Anna that Eddie died here.

-After her present opening, Anna finds Jamie reconciled with his father building a model car that she gifted to him, as they did when Jamie and Eddie were younger.
+After her present opening, Anna finds Jamie reconciled with his father, building a model car that she gifted to him, just as they did when Jamie and Eddie were younger.
 Anna's friends find out that Jamie has cancer, and Anna tells Jamie she loves him.

 When Anna receives a birthday call from her parents, she tells her mother she is staying in England instead of returning to New York to take her job.
 Jamie is angry at Anna's decision against her future and they argue, causing Anna to sleep in a separate room and Jamie to smash the model car his father and he worked on.

 Anna decides to return to America as Jamie does not want her to stay.
-She graduates, and has not spoken with Jamie.
+She graduates, and has not spoken with Jamie for a while.
 They talk again, and Anna wants to remain with him while he fears she will regret it, but they eventually reconcile and are intimate.

 The next morning, Anna finds Jamie unresponsive.
-In hospital, a doctor reveals that Jamie has developed a critical case of pneumonia as the cancer has weakened his immune system, and he requires treatment.
+In hospital, a doctor reveals that he has developed a critical case of pneumonia as the cancer has weakened his immune system, and he requires treatment.
 Jamie's father finally accepts Jamie's wish and refuses.
-Jamie and Anna dream of travelling together as he passes away in her arms.
+Jamie and Anna dream of travelling together to Europe as he dies in her arms.
 A time skip shows Anna going on to travel Europe alone, and eventually teaching the same class Jamie taught her in.